orlagh-sweeney/f1-quiz/README.md

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): No errors were reported when passing the final CSS code through the validator. <br>
 - [JSHint](https://jshint.com/): No errors were reported when passing the final javascript code through the validator. <br>
 The validators were used throughout the development stage of the website as part of ongoing testing of HTML, CSS and Javascript, and at the end of the project to complete a final code check.
 Examples of errors and warnings can be found below which were all resolved:
-- Example 1: HTML Validator gave errors and warnings for dupliacte id names and missing space between atributes. <br> <image src="assets/readme-files/validator-html.png" width="600px"></image>
+- Example 1: HTML Validator gave errors and warnings for duplicate id names and missing space between atributes. <br> <image src="assets/readme-files/validator-html.png" width="600px"></image>
+- Example 2: HTML Validator gave an error for duplicate id attributes on an element. <br> <image src="assets/readme-files/validator-html-2.png" width="600px"></image>
-- Example 2: JSHint gave warnings for missing semicolons. <br> <image src="assets/readme-files/validator-jshint-1.png" width="600px"></image>
+- Example 3: JSHint gave warnings for missing semicolons. <br> <image src="assets/readme-files/validator-jshint-1.png" width="600px"></image>
-- Example 3: JSHint gave a syntax warning for an if else statement. <br> <image src="assets/readme-files/validator-jshint-2.png" width="600px"></image>
+- Example 4: JSHint gave a syntax warning for an if else statement. <br> <image src="assets/readme-files/validator-jshint-2.png" width="600px"></image>

 ### Accessibility
 The following tool was used to check accessibility of the website: